CSC 8510: Theory of

 Topics and Schedule (tentative):

 Grading: Your grade will be based on the quizzes.
-They will be given every Thursday.
+They will be given every week at the beginning of the class.
 A quiz will typically have two questions: one from the latest homework assignment, and one from some earlier homework assignment.
 Occasionally, however, questions may be asked that are not exactly on the list of homework problems yet are similar or closely related to the latter; if you have done homework with understanding (as opposed to memorization), answering such questions should not be a problem.

 External links (video lectures):